kent426/git-ssh/README.md

 # git-ssh

-gitssh is for switching among different github accounts, such as work-related account, personal account etc.
+git-ssh is for switching among different github accounts, such as work-related account, personal account etc.

 didn't check existing solution; just create this simple one for myself switching between work-account and personal-account.